Welcome

 Where I Work

-I have consulting rooms in three central London locations: Soho, Bloomsbury, and Shoreditch.
+I have consulting rooms in Hackney and Holborn.
 Each space is designed to provide a professional, calm, and confidential environment for psychodynamic therapy.
 Online sessions are also available for clients who prefer remote appointments.

 Bloomsbury